To content

 Construction process

 The new building will be constructed where the old building from 1976 currently stands.
-The Central Library will be vacated from August 2023 and deconstructed from spring 2024.
-Construction of the new building will begin in spring 2025 and is scheduled for completion in 2028/29.
+The Central Library was vacated from August 2023 and deconstruction will start in summer 2024.
+Construction of the new building will begin in summer 2025 and is scheduled for completion in 2029.

 The University Library (Universitätsbibliothek, UB) has four locations since fall 2023.
 It has moved into alternative quarters in the neighboring Technology Park at the addresses Sebrathweg 7 (media, study area) and 9 (administration).
 Also, the three Departmental Libraries on campus will remain open.
 Since August 2023, the Emil Figge Library is the UB’s central service point on the North Campus.
 To accommodate this, opening hours have been extended until 10 p.m.
 Mondays through Saturdays.
 On the South Campus, the libraries of the Department of Spatial Planning and the Department of Architecture and Civil Engineering will continue to operate as usual.
 The Hybrid Learning Center (HyLeC) is now located in the co-learning space on the North Campus next to the Seminar Room Building.

 Some of the books, learning workstations, and offices have been moved to the alternate location at Sebrathweg 7 and 9 in the neighboring Technology Park.
 The majority of the more than 1 million books has been moved to a not accessible library stack for storage and can be pre-ordered overnight.
 Central services are offered in the Emil Figge Library on the North Campus (Emil-Figge-Straße 50), including book pickup.
 The textbook collection, current journal issues, and newer books in the humanities and social sciences are located here.
-Substitutes for learning workstations have been created in various locations, including co-learning spaces on the North and South Campuses, and in the gallery of the Main Cafeteria.
+Substitutes for learning workstations have been created in various locations, including co-learning spaces on the North and South Campuses, and in Dortmund’s city center.

-First, all of the equipment in the old Central Library will be removed.
-Then, the building fabric will be removed starting in spring 2024.
+First, the old Central Library will be gutted.
+Subsequently, the building will be dismantled starting in summer 2024.
 This process is rather a “deconstruction” than a demolition.
 The material will be sorted so that it can be recycled.
-For sustainability reasons, there will also be a material cadastre to enable recycling of certain building materials.
-Measures will be taken to keep noise and dust to a minimum.
-For the duration of the construction period, one of the two bus stops under the Mensa Bridge will have to be relocated.
-The path from the S-Bahn stop to the campus will also be rerouted.
+For sustainability reasons, there will also be a material cadaster to enable recycling of certain building materials.
+Measures will be taken to reduce noise and dust to a minimum: For example, the demolished material will be soaked and transported away in larger pieces for crushing. the bus stop located on the side heading towards Emil-Figge-Straße will be relocated to the front of the Unicenter (Vogelpothsweg 74).
+The path from the S-Bahn stop to the campus will also be adjusted to accomodate the construction site.

 The old building is highly inefficient in terms of energy.
 However, refurbishing the old building is uneconomical, so the decision was made to construct a new building.
 The new building concept also takes into account the changing functions of a library, which is becoming increasingly important as a place for learning and meeting others, while the shelf meters used for books are continuously shrinking.
 For this function, a central location on campus is essential, so the new building will be erected on the same site.